ropensci-review-tools/pkgstats/README.md

 ```

 Code with fewer nested expressions per line is generally easier to read,
-and this metric is provided as a relative indication of the general
+and this metric is provided as one indication of the general readability
-readability of code.
-A second relative indication may be extracted by
+of code.
+A second relative indication may be extracted by converting
-converting numbers of spaces and characters to a measure of relative
+numbers of spaces and characters to a measure of relative numbers of
-numbers of white spaces, noting that the `nchars` value quantifies total
+white spaces, noting that the `nchars` value quantifies total characters
-characters including white spaces.
+including white spaces.

 ``` r
 index <- which (p$loc$dir %in% c ("R", "src")) # consider source code only